michellechristina/bamazon/README.md

 ## Input a quantity to purchase of said product
 ![purchasing a product](/images/3.png)
-We've made the excellent decision to purchase the super awesome beach ball and are prompted with the question of how many we'd like to purchase.
-We've conservatively decided on 2 super awesome beach balls.
+We've made the excellent decision to purchase the super huge beach ball and are prompted with the question of how many we'd like to purchase.
+We've conservatively decided on 2 super huge beach balls.

 ## Let the customer place the order if enough inventory is available
 ![purchasing a product](/images/4.png)